 C. Legislative members and state government officials shall serve terms coincident with their terms of office.
 The initial appointments of the Governor shall be as follows: two members shall serve a four-year term, one member shall serve a three-year term and one member shall serve a two-year term.
-Thereafter, All appointments of nonlegislative citizen members shall be for four-year terms, following the initial staggering of terms.
+Thereafter, all appointments of citizen members shall be for four-year terms.
 Appointments to fill vacancies, other than by expiration of a term, shall be for the unexpired terms.
-Legislative and citizen members may be reappointed; however, no member of the House of Delegates shall serve more than four consecutive two-year terms; no member of the Senate shall serve more than two consecutive four-year terms; and no citizen member shall serve more than two consecutive four-year terms.
+Legislative and citizen members may be reappointed; however, no member of the House of Delegates shall serve more than four consecutive two-year terms; no member of the Senate shall serve more than two consecutive four-year terms, and no citizen member shall serve more than two consecutive four-year terms.
 The remainder of any term to which a member is appointed to fill a vacancy shall not constitute a term in determining the member's term limit.
 Vacancies shall be filled in the same manner as the original appointments.

-Legislative members of the Council shall receive such compensation as provided in § 30-19.12, and nonlegislative citizen members shall receive such compensation as provided in § 2.2-2813 for the discharge of their duties as provided in the appropriations act their services.
-All members shall be reimbursed for all reasonable and necessary expenses incurred in the performance of their duties as provided in §§ 2.2-2813 and 2.2-2825.
-However, all such compensation and expense payments shall be paid from existing appropriations to the Council.
+Legislative members of the Council shall receive such compensation as provided in § 30-19.12, and citizen members shall receive such compensation for the discharge of their duties as provided in the appropriations act.
+All members shall be reimbursed for reasonable and necessary expenses incurred in the performance of their duties as provided in §\$ 2.2-2813 and 2.2-2825.
+However, all such expense payments shall be paid from existing appropriations to the Council.

 D. The Council shall elect a chairman and vice chairman annually from among its legislative members.
 A majority of the members of the Council shall constitute a quorum.
-The Council shall meet at least no more than four times a year, upon the call of the chairman or the majority of the members.
+The Council shall meet at least four times a year, upon the call of the chairman.